 Compiling the code and testing the server and client executables

-Now once the project is created, we can easily compile it from the console using the command,
+Now once the project is created, we can easily compile it from the console from the build directory using the command,

 This should generate the binaries in the build/Debug folder.
 Now go to the Debug folder, and run the server.exe and it should give the following output.